WilliamMarti/CCNA/CCNA/Network Automation/AI Machine Learning.md

 **Supervised Learning** -
 - Trains model on labeled dataset
 - Each input provided to the model has corresponding label
-- By examining the label examples the model learns to the relatoionship between the data and the given label
+- By examining the label examples the model learns to the relationship between the data and the given label
-- By Training on labeled examples, the model learns to classify view unlabeld data with the high accuracy
+- By Training on labeled examples, the model learns to classify view unlabeled data with the high accuracy

 | Advantanges                                    | Disadvantages                                                                        |
 | ---------------------------------------------- | ------------------------------------------------------------------------------------ |